Kofi Adjorlolo

-Kofi Adjorlolo (born March 23, 1956 in Keta) is a Ghanaian actor and producer.
+Kofi Adjorlolo (born 14 June, 1956) is a veteran Ghanaian actor, producer and media personality who has made significant contributions to the Ghanaian entertainment industry, particularly in film and television.

-He has been nominated once for Best Actor in a Lead Role at the Ghana Movie Awards, and four times for Best Actor in a Supporting Role, at the Ghana Movie Awards, Africa Movie Academy Awards, and the Africa Magic Viewers Choice Awards.
+He has been nominated once for Best Actor in a Lead Role at the Ghana Movie Awards and four times for Best Actor in a Supporting Role at the Ghana Movie Awards, Africa Movie Academy Awards, and Africa Magic Viewers Choice Awards.
 Among the awards he has received are the International Golden Image award from then Liberian President Ellen Johnson Sirleaf, and the Best Cameo Actor at the 2011 Ghana Movie Awards.